 Where can India and Europe help each other?

 Established and implemented during the British colonial era, the Indian education system is very similar to the European systems.
 It provides education to a very large population and confronts many challenges in doing this.
 The dynamic and living body of European educational ideas could help to deal with these challenges.
 Especially in areas such as teaching methodologies, guiding students, early childhood care, teacher training, youth work, … India could learn from the European experience.
-Vice-versa, European education could learn from the Indian experience in multilingual teaching, in going about with diversity in general and with the local culture and traditions, as well as from mnemo-technical and other traditional Indian teaching methods.
-As for modern methods: Indians are very active in the realm of STEM, skills development and ICT-supported education.
+Vice-versa, European education could learn from the Indian experience in multilingual teaching, in going about with diversity in general and with the local culture and traditions.
+When visited carefully, Indian schools have interesting things to learn from, both on the traditional side (e.g. from mnemo-technical and other traditional Indian teaching methods) and on the modern side (in the realm of STEM skills development and ICT-supported education).

 The first Education Ventures Visits focused on early childhood care and primary and secondary school education.
 The India Platform guided the participants through the opportunities and challenges of the South Indian education sector – including visits to different schools and educational organisations – and brought them into contact with potential partners that match their interests.